About This Procedure

 Question: Will other people be able to tell I’ve had a facelift?

-Answer: Doubtful.
+Answer: It is doubtful that others will notice you’ve had a facelift.
 Unless they have a photographic memory, they won’t be able to tell.
-You’ll simply look like a younger version of yourself.
+Instead, you’ll simply look like a younger version of yourself.

 Be sure to watch the video above on facial rejuvenation.
 This video includes patient testimonials.